riyarens/Internship-Task/README.md

 2. Build your app there using Vite + React or any other stack.
 3. Once you're done, **create a Pull Request**.
 4. Make sure your app runs correctly and looks good on different screen sizes.
+5. HOST YOUR WEBSITE WITH PLATFORMS LIKE [VERCEL](https://vercel.com/).

 ---